hknutzen/Netspoc/outline.markdown

 * **Prepare security zones and areas:**
     [set_zone](/Netspoc/technical.html#prepare_zones)
     The topology graph is now abstracted, with parts of the graph being bundled to zones and areas.
-This allows easy attachment of properties to an areas objects as well as faster path traversal on the abstracted graph.
+This allows inheritance of properties to objects located inside an area as well as faster path traversal on the abstracted graph.

 * **Prepare fast path traversal:**
     [setpath](/Netspoc/technical.html#prepare_traversal)
-    Information to simplify navigation during path traversal is added to every node of the graph.
+    The graph is annotated with information, that allows efficient path traversal.

 * **Distribute NAT information:** `distribute_nat_info`
-    If Network Address Translation is specified in the input, the topology graph has to be prepared to deal with NAT.
-Information about which IP addresses are valid in which topology part is distributed.
+    If Network Address Translation (NAT) is specified in the input, validity areas of IP addresses are distributed to the different topology parts.

-* **Identifying subnet relations:** `find_subnets_in_zone`
+* **Identify subnet relations:** `find_subnets_in_zone`
-    During rule procession, redundant rules will be rejected from the rule set.
+    During rule processing, redundant rules will be removed from the rule set.
 Rules can be redundant, because they are contained in other rules, for example if two rules are identical except for their destinations, but one destination is a subnet of